Chessington World of Adventures: Azteca Hotel

 The Azteca Hotel is the newer of the two and opened in 2014.
 The hotel is four star and themed around an ancient aztec temple.
 The hotel has three floors, with each floor themed to a different level of the temple.
 The top floor (named "Temple Summit") is decorated to give the impression that guests are on top of the structure looking out at the wildlife around.

 The hotel's Temple Restaurant has a heavy emphasis on special effects, with a large tower sitting in the centre of the room.
 Every thirty minutes, it makes a display of water fountains, it also features rapid lighting sequences and ultraviolet markings.
 Around the perimeter of the restaurant is a trail of leaf cutter ants which pass the tables.
 At the entrance to the restaurant is a tank of red bellied piranha.
 Due to the hotel being built partly into the side of a hill, the Temple Restaurant has no windows, and instead has a series of screens built into the walls, showing animated videos of the South American wildlife.

 The hotel is linked to the Amazu area of Chessington Zoo, which is also aztec themed.
 Due to the location of the hotel in relation to the car parks, check in is located in the Safari Hotel.

-Explorer Glamping (2016 - 2024)

-Launched on 27 May 2016, Chessington's Explorer Glamping site comprises a total of 31 standard, and four deluxe tents.
-The Glamping site is located in the south west of the park, behind Lorikeet Lagoon in the Theme Park.
-The 'Explorer's Outpost' restaurant is available to residents.
-In line with the redevelopment of Wild Asia, which closed in 2024, Explorer Glamping was removed to make space for new developments.